WebDevStudios/custom-post-type-ui/readme.txt

 * Fixed: Prevent errors from non-existant callback functions during post type or taxonomy processing.
 * Fixed: Incorrect use of reserved taxonomy slugs function in a check for reserved post types.
 * Fixed: Make sure "No post type selected" alert trigger from both buttons on the taxonomy settings edit screen.
+* Fixed: Add our stylesheet only on our CPTUI pages.
+Fixes responsive bug on post editor screen.

 = 1.5.8 - 2018-04-16 =
 * Fixed: Corrected issue with "Get Code" area regarding post types and "show in menu" field values.